 Example 3: You are experiencing sickness or illness.

-Instead of complaining about it, say “I bless the Lord.
+Instead of complaining about it, say, “I bless the Lord.
 I do not forget His benefits.
-He heals all my sickness and forgive all my sins.”
+He heals all my sickness and forgives all my sins.”
 (Psalm 103).

-Remember, our time is now, and God is showing us how through prayer and thanksgiving.
-Make a decision, to stay out of prison; to break free!
+Remember, our time is now, and God shows us how through prayer and thanksgiving.
+So made to stay out of prison, to break free!

 Prayer: God, I thank you for your word that sets me free from any chains!
 God, I repent for complaining about situations in my life; that is not your will for me.
-You told me to rejoice always, pray without ceasing, and in everything give thanks for this is your will for me.
-God, I want to do your will.
-Help me by continuing to put a check in my spirit when I am about to say something that will keep me in bondage.
+You told me to rejoice always, pray without ceasing, and in everything, give thanks for this is your will for me.
+God, I want to make your choice.
+I was hoping you could help me by continuing to put a check on my spirit when I am about to say something that will keep me in bondage.
 I do not want to die like the people in the wilderness without getting what is promised to me by complaining.
 I choose today to give thanks in every situation by speaking the promise instead of the problem.
 I give you thanks in advance for my freedom in Jesus’ name!
 Amen.